 Key Wells - The Key Wells, as represented by the Key Wells Index, indicate trends in groundwater elevations within inland areas of the NMMA.
-Over the period 1975 to 2008, the Key Wells Index has tracked rainfall cumulative departure trends fairly closely (Figure 7-1).
-This is indicative that recharge from rainfall and subsequent percolation and runoff is a large factor in the Key Wells Index.
-The effect of reduced groundwater pumping during wet years also makes up a portion of this groundwater response to climatic conditions, as well as the converse when drier conditions induce greater demand for groundwater production.
+Over the period 1975 to 2009, the Key Wells Index has tracked rainfall cumulative departure trends fairly closely (Figure 7-1).
+This correlation suggests that rainfall affects groundwater elevations by recharging the aquifer and by reductions in groundwater pumping.
+As well, the converse is suggested, that drier conditions induce greater demand for groundwater production.

-The downward trend in the Key Wells Index in 2007 and 2008 is expected following two drier than average years.
-It is not clear whether the separation of the Index and cumulative departure in 2007 and 2008 (the Index dropped faster than cumulative departure) is significant (see Section 7.3.3 Water Use and Sources of Supply Trends).
-In any case, in 2008 the Index was below the threshold criterion for Potentially Severe conditions (see Section 7.2.2 Inland Criteria).
+The downward trend in the Key Wells Index from 2007 through 2009 is expected following three drier than average years.
+In 2009 the Index was below the threshold criterion for Potentially Severe conditions (see Section 7.2.2 Inland Criteria).

 Figure 7-1.
 Key Wells Index with cumulative departure for rainfall (using average rainfall from the combination of gauges at Nipomo CDF #151.1 and Mehlschau #38).
+The two graphs are plotted together to indicate that the general trends of rainfall and groundwater elevations are similar within the NMMA.

-Pumping Depression - The groundwater depression within the inland portion of the NMMA was evident in both spring and fall 2008 groundwater elevation contours (Figure 6-5, Figure 6-6).
+Pumping Depression - The groundwater depression within the inland portion of the NMMA was evident in both spring and fall 2009 groundwater elevation contours (Figure 6-5, Figure 6-6).
 This depression creates a transient groundwater divide between both coastal areas and the Northern Cities Management Area.
-If this groundwater depression widens to the west or lengthens to the north, the groundwater divide may be eliminated, allowing groundwater flow from coastal areas to the groundwater depression.
+If this groundwater depression widens to the west or lengthens to the north, the groundwater divide may be breached, allowing groundwater flow from coastal areas to the groundwater depression.
 This potential reversal of groundwater gradients could create conditions for seawater intrusion.
-Thus, the existence and location of this groundwater divide will be carefully tracked and assessed in future Annual Reports.
+Thus, the TG will carefully research it for future reports in cooperation with the Northern Cities TG